masalinas/uniovi-maiind-node-red-docker/README.md

     - With [node-red-node-mongodb](https://flows.nodered.org/node/node-red-node-mongodb) and [node-red-dashboard](https://flows.nodered.org/node/node-red-dashboard) nodes just installed.
     - With a simple flow called **Greeting Flow**.

-## Steps
+# Steps
-Follow the next steps to build an run your custom mongodb and node-red container.
+Follow the next steps to build an run your custom mongodb and node-red services.

 ### STEP01: start a sample node-red to get the settings.js file and create an admin password
  ```